sous-chefs/java/documentation/resources/install_corretto.md

 ## Examples

-To install OpenJDK 11 and set it as the default Java
+To install Corretto 11 and set it as the default Java

 ```ruby
 corretto_install '11'